LokiMidgard/ondemand-galery/README.md

 ## Environment Configuration

-The application uses environment variables to configure file paths:
+The application uses environment variables to configure file paths and upload limits:

 ```bash
 # Path where gallery files are stored and uploaded files will be saved